IonathanG/IonathanG/README.md

 </p>

 <p>
-I enjoy turning complex problems into simple, beautiful and intuitive apps that live on the internet.
+I enjoy turning complex problems into simple, beautiful and intuitive apps that <b>live on the Internet</b>.
 </br>
-Currently building Fullstack Projects for the Web while moving from <b>China</b> to <b>France</b>.
+Currently building Fullstack Projects for the Web and Freelancing.
 </p>

 <h3>Things I code with</h3>